lukegeiger/ghostkitchen/GhostKitchens/patch-notes.md

 - Moved the calls to dispatch couriers to pickup/dropoff, cook orders, route couriers, shelve orders,  to a background thread

+- Fixed a bug where if an order took longer to cook than instant, a courier would still pickup and deliver an order before it was able to get cooked.

 Ex 4: New Order Schema

 Before